mosarhat/js-practice/README.md

 # JavaScript Concepts

-This will utilize the Deno Kernel for the Jupyter notebooks.
+This repository is strictly for my personal learning use.
+While I may reference various resources, the purpose of this repository is solely to aid my understanding of JavaScript concepts using the Deno Kernel for Jupyter notebooks.
+It is not intended as a comprehensive documentation or guide for others.

 # Concepts to be Covered
 1. Fundamentals
+    - Use Strict, Polyfills, Transpilers
+    - Variables
+    -
 2. Objects & Object Properties
 3. Data Types
 4. Advanced Functions